 Dr. Greenberg is a surgical oncologist with a clinical practice in breast cancer and a health services researcher focused on improving the quality and safety of surgical care.
 She works to improve operative performance and patient safety and to decrease practice variation and promote high-quality surgical care for patients with cancer.

-In addition to her federally funded research program, she has developed numerous initiatives to advance these goals including: 1) the Wisconsin Surgical Outcomes Research Program—a federally-funded, multi-investigator program to support health services research at the University of Wisconsin; 2) the Surgical Collaborative of Wisconsin—a statewide quality improvement collaborative that engages more than 75 percent of the institutions in Wisconsin; and 3) the Academy for Surgical Coaching – a non-profit organization that promotes the principles of coaching for the continuous professional development of surgeons.
+Greenberg became the chair of the Department of Surgery at the Medical College of Georgia at Augusta University on May 1, 2021.
+Previously, Greenberg was professor of surgery at the University of Wisconsin where she developed numerous initiatives to advance these goals including: 1) the Wisconsin Surgical Outcomes Research Program—a federally-funded, multi-investigator program to support health services research at the University of Wisconsin; 2) the Surgical Collaborative of Wisconsin—a statewide quality improvement collaborative that engages more than 75 percent of the institutions in Wisconsin; and 3) the Academy for Surgical Coaching – a non-profit organization that promotes the principles of coaching for the continuous professional development of surgeons.
 In 2016-17, Greenberg served as the president of the Association for Academic Surgery, the largest academic professional society in the country.
 She utilized this platform to bring a voice to gender disparities in surgery and medicine, and has become a widely recognized leader in this area.

 Gary Slutkin, MD’75